Learn more about suicidal thoughts treatment at Delta Medical Center in Memphis, TN

 - Nutrition and wellness counseling

 - Recreational therapy

 - Spiritual guidance

-When you have come to the end of your treatment program, you will work with the treatment staff to develop an aftercare plan that will allow for continuity of care.
-If it is decided that you still need a more structured form of care you can enroll in one of our outpatient programs.
+When you have come to the end of your treatment, you will work with the treatment staff to develop an aftercare plan that will allow for continuity of care.
+If it is decided that you still need a more structured form of care you can enroll in one of our outpatient options.
 Our Partial Hospitalization Program (PHP) meets five days a week, providing a minimum of 20 hours of services and our Intensive Outpatient Program (IOP), which meets three days a week, provides a minimum of 12 hours of services.
 Some individuals may be ready to return home and seek additional treatment through traditional outpatient therapy.
 We can help you find a therapist that is a good fit for your needs and make sure you have information about local community resources.